JustAn0therDev/lil-link/README.md

 ## API Routes

-There are three routes in the API.
+There are currently three routes in the API.
 - `/version` | GET | Returns the current version of the API inside a "version" key.
 - `/url` | POST | Will save the requested URL that was sent in a JSON body.
 The URL will be validated and return the `HTTP Status 400` if not valid.
 - `/urlId` | GET | This route will receive a route parameter (the `urlId` that was returned when you requested to create an ID) and return a response that should be either a valid URL or only a message if the URL was not found.